liaokvn/liaokvn/README.md

 # Hello, I'm Kevin
 <a href="https://linkedin.com/in/kevinliao-cyber"><img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" /></a>

-I am a recent graduate with hands-on expereince in IT supprt, threat detection, and SIEM operations.
-I enjoy solving real-world security challenges and building projects that reflect my passion for protecting systems and data.
+As a recent cybersecurity graduate with hands-on experience in IT support and SOC operations, my goal is to leverage technical skills in threat detection, log analysis, and system hardening to contribute to securing enterprise environments.
+I’m actively building projects that simulate real-world attacks and defenses to sharpen my ability to detect, respond to, and mitigate cyber threats.

 ## Objective